wxy20850606/wxy20850606.github.io/content/posts/2025/10/enough-habits.md

 when your nervous system feels that “not enough” energy, it keeps broadcasting scarcity, not abundance.

 The most common block to manifestation is the belief that you need manifestation to make you enough.

-In this video, I’ll share how I shifted my frequency by healing scarcity in every area of my life — not by changing how I think, but by changing how I live.

-Because when you finally feel enough, abundance starts to find you.

 # Feeling Enough by Curing Lack